Poppy In memoriam Poppy

 Sinton 1

-Military Cross published in London Gazette Supplement No.30901, 16 September 1918: "T./Lt.
-A./Capt.
-Edwin Sinton, R.F.A.
 For conspicuous gallantry and devotion to duty.
-Under very heavy shelling set a fine example of cheerful disregard of danger, and was of great assistance in evacuating light railway stock and maintaining traffic until the advance of the enemy rendered further work impossible."
+Under very heavy shelling set a fine example of cheerful disregard of danger, and was of great assistance in evacuating light railway stock and maintaining traffic until the advance of the enemy rendered further work impossible.

-Killed in action on 21 August 1918, aged 35.
-Buried at Villers Station Cemetery, Villers-au-Bois, Pas-de-Calais, France, grave XI.C.19.
-The gravestone inscription reads:
+Captain Sinton was buried at Villers Station Cemetery, Villers-au-Bois, Pas-de-Calais, France, grave XI.C.19.
+His gravestone inscription reads:

 CAPTAIN